timdams/ziescherpscherper_gitbook/15_polymorfisme/polypraktijd.md

 ```

 {% hint style='tip' %}
-Fdit voorbeeld is gebaseerd op een briljante  StackOverflow post waarin de vraag *"What is polymorphism, what is it for, and how is it used?"* wordt behandeld (**https://stackoverflow.com/questions/1031273/what-is-polymorphism-what-is-it-for-and-how-is-it-used**).
+Dit voorbeeld is gebaseerd op een briljante StackOverflow post waarin de vraag *"What is polymorphism, what is it for, and how is it used?"* wordt behandeld (**https://stackoverflow.com/questions/1031273/what-is-polymorphism-what-is-it-for-and-how-is-it-used**).
 {% endhint %}